bmeyer99/cc_preflight_check/tasks/Phase7/task_7.1.3.md

    - Steps to create missing prerequisite resources
    - IAM policy snippets to grant missing permissions

 The implementation is integrated into the CLI handler.
-PDF reports are generated by default.
+PDF reports (and accompanying IAM policy JSON files) are generated by default.
-- The `--pdf-output` command-line option allows specifying a custom path to save the PDF report (defaulting to `reports/` subdirectory).
+- The `--pdf-output` command-line option allows specifying a custom path/basename to save the PDF report and JSON policy file (defaulting to `reports/` subdirectory).
+- The `--no-pdf` flag disables generation of both PDF and JSON files.

 The report is visually appealing with consistent styling, color-coded status indicators, and a professional layout.
 It provides a comprehensive overview of the pre-flight check results in a format suitable for sharing with stakeholders.
+The generated IAM policy JSON is condensed for better readability and usability.

 ### Issues/Blockers:
 - [2025-05-17 00:42] - Test script execution failed with `python: command not found`.
 Should use `python3`.
 (Status: Resolved)